 - Focus on areas of your life that are going well and those things you can control

 - Follow a healthy diet, drink water and get enough sleep.
-Remember to also get physical exercise

 - Wash your hands thoroughly and often; clean frequently used surfaces such as cell phone, computer and tablets